 It’s sometimes good to look at the big picture when you’re examining the biggest and best companies in North America.
 In this case, it was eye-opening to see how states compare when it comes to employers.
 Every state is unique, and the companies on these lists add to their individuality.

-A tax gross up is when the employer adds to the taxable relocation amount to assist with the tax liability of the addition of taxable relocation costs to an employee's income.
+A tax gross up is when the employer offers an employee the gross amount that will be owed in taxes.
+This additional income helps to relieve the employee of the tax liability associated with relocation expenses.
 For example, if the relocation costs include $5,000.00 taxable dollars, the employer may pay a total of $7,500.00 so that the employee gets the full benefit of the $5,000.00, as the estimated taxes of $2,500.00 are paid by the employer.

 It's said that death and taxes are the only certainties in life.
 I'll leave the answer to that question to the great philosophers.
 However, one thing is an absolute certainty: taxes are a fact of life.